| Title: | Time Series Analysis and Computational Finance |

 the series can be plotted in different styles and for multivariate

-the common variables are plotted together in a
+x and y the common variables are plotted together in a

 separate array element.